-- Proposals will only be accepted from parties eligible for participation in EC H2020-projects. - Proposals will only be accepted from single parties (no consortia are allowed). - Proposers must from parties or organisations that are not already part of the Fed4FIRE+ project consortium. - Proposers can submit multiple experiment proposals, but only one experiment per proposer will be selected for funding in this Call.
-In case multiple proposals are submitted by the same party, reference should be made to each submitted proposal and clear indication should be given on the complementarity of the proposals. - Proposers who have submitted proposals in previous calls of the Fed4FIRE+ project are allowed to re-submit.
+- Proposals will only be accepted from parties eligible for participation in EC H2020-projects. - Proposals will only be accepted from single parties (no consortia are allowed). - Proposers must originate from parties or organisations that are not already part of the Fed4FIRE+ project consortium. - Proposers can submit multiple experiment proposals, but only one experiment per proposer will be selected for funding every 6 months.
+In case multiple proposals are submitted by the same party, reference should be made to each submitted proposal and clear indication should be given on the complementarity of the proposals. - For stage 2 only successful proposals from stage 1 can be submitted. - For stage 1 a proposal, if rejected can only be re-submitted after 6 months - For stage 2 a proposal, if rejected, can only be re-submitted once - Proposers who have submitted proposals in previous calls of the Fed4FIRE+ project are allowed to re-submit.
 Details on how this information needs to be included in the proposal are given below and should be included in a specific section in the proposal (cfr.
-Proposal template) - Parties who have submitted proposals in previous calls which were NOT selected for funding should indicate the exact dates and details of the previous submissions. - Parties who have submitted proposals in previous calls which were selected for funding should indicate the difference between the current proposal and the previously submitted proposal. - Parties belonging to a legal entity of which other groups have submitted proposals in previous calls also need to indicate the difference between the current proposal and the previously submitted proposals.
+Proposal template) - Parties who have submitted proposals in previous calls which were NOT selected for funding should indicate the exact dates and details of the previous submissions. - Parties who have submitted proposals in previous calls which were selected for funding should indicate the difference between the current proposal and the previously submitted proposal. - Parties belonging to a legal entity of which other groups have submitted proposals in previous calls also need to indicate the difference between the current proposal and the previously submitted proposals. - Proposals acceptance is subject to budget availability